 After the initial identification of the patient by the direct care team and invitation to take part it will be a delegated member of the study team, for example, Research Nurse who will explain the study in more detail and seek to obtain consent.
-To help with seeking informed consent the patient will be provided with a participant information sheet (PIS) in an appropriate language either in person or via post or email and have the opportunity to ask questions of the surgeon and authorised staff at the site before deciding on taking part.
-Potential participants may also be contacted by telephone by the direct care team to determine interest, and whether the patient would be willing to discuss the study in more detail with a delegated member of the study team either over the telephone or in clinic.
+To help with seeking informed consent the patient will be provided with a participant information sheet (PIS) and complementary infographic sheet in an appropriate language either in person or via post or email and have the opportunity to ask questions of the surgeon and authorised staff at the site before deciding on taking part.
+The PIS will include a link to an animation which are commonly being used to communicate about a study in a more engaging and accessible way.(38) Potential participants may also be contacted by telephone by the direct care team to determine interest, and whether the patient would be willing to discuss the study in more detail with a delegated member of the study team either over the telephone or in clinic.
 The detailed PIS, will outline the study and clearly explain the risks and benefits of trial participation.
 Potential participants will be given contact details so they have the opportunity to ask questions of hospital staff and to discuss the trial with friends/family prior to agreement to take part.
 The patient will be asked when approached whether they have had sufficient time to consider participation and whether they agree to consent at that time; if required, they will be given further time to decide on whether to take part.
 Specific consent will be sought to enable the sharing of identifiable data with YTU in order to facilitate data collection.
 All members of staff involved in the informed consent process must have training in Good Clinical Practice (GCP).